- Image Galleries

 On that morning, it was Wilson Peak’s turn to shine.
 It is the mountain which towers above Muddy Creek in the photo above.
 Although Sunshine Peak is photogenic, Wilson Peak is much closer to the 60M access road than Sunshine Mountain.
 It is tough to describe the awesome difference in perspective, but as can be seen in the picture, the mountain pretty much fills the frame.
 The chain of beaver ponds along Muddy Creek created some foreground interest.

 The old cabin did not quite make it into the photo above; it’s located off the right side of this view.
-But I did capture some fine HD video footage of both the cabin and the mountain, which you can view in my “Colors of Colorado” video clip, which you can view by navigating to the “Video” navigation link above.
+But I did capture some fine HD video footage of both the cabin and the mountain, which you can view in the “Colors of Colorado” clip on my “Video” page.

 If you take the advice in my opening paragraph and find yourself at a Mediterranean-looking ranch gate above the beaver ponds along Route 60M in October, you may be able to get permission to visit the beavers as I did, and receive more helpful tips!

 You’ll note that snow adds nice contrast to this mountain, so it is good to arrive after the first snowfall, but before the leaves begin to drop from the aspen trees.
 That all depends upon the cooperation of Mother Nature, of course, but she does not get any complaints from me!